-\We define adjusted EBITDA, which is a non-GAAP financial measure, as net income/loss from continuing operations before taxes, depreciation, amortization and other income/loss adjusted to exclude share-based compensation expense and certain unusual (noted) adjustments for non-budgeted costs deemed appropriate by the Compensation Committee.
-A reconciliation of net income to adjusted EBITDA is provided below.
+\We define adjusted EBITDA, which is a non-GAAP financial measure, as net income/loss from continuing operations before taxes, depreciation, amortization and other income/loss adjusted to exclude share-based compensation expense and certain unusual (noted) adjustments for non- budgeted costs deemed appropriate by the Compensation Committee.
+A reconciliation of net income to adjusted EBITDA is provided at the end of this Proxy Statement.

-\\TSR is based on a comparison that assumes \$100 was invested on December 31, 2019 in our common stock.
+\\TSR is based on a comparison that assumes \$100 was invested on December 31, 2020 in our common stock.